 Overall, the online retail channel has a tremendous amount to offer competitive retail stores.

 However, before you invest too heavily into this industry you should make sure that you take the time to educate yourself about the different retail models that are available.
 Only then can you be sure that you are making the right moves.
 Take a close look at what your competitors are doing, and what their overall store sales and profits are doing as well.
 Then, compare that to your own retail store sales as well.
-By doing this comparison you will have a very good idea of which type of online retail model will be best for your business.
+By doing this comparison you will have a very good idea of which type of online retail channel model is relevant for you, and will be best for your business.